Egor Orudzhev: Sportscar career

 During the summer of 2017, Orudzhev joined SMP Racing in the LMP2 category of the European Le Mans Series, partnering fellow V8 3.5 competitor Matevos Isaakyan for the final four races of the season.
 At their second race in Le Castellet, the pair performed a dominant drive to take their maiden victory in endurance racing.
 At the following round in Belgium, Orudzhev led the effort, driving for three out of four hours and helping the team to another podium in third.
 They finished third again at the season finale, thereby claiming fourth place in the teams' standings.

 The following season, Orudzhev and the team raced in three rounds of the ELMS in preparation for SMP's campaign in the top class of the 2018–19 FIA World Endurance Championship.
-Orudzhev drove the team's #17 entry, piloting a BR Engineering BR1 alongside Stéphane Sarrazin and Isaakyan.
+Orudzhev drove the team's No. 17 entry, piloting a BR Engineering BR1 alongside Stéphane Sarrazin and Isaakyan.
 Two crashes from Isaakyan in the first two races set the outfit back, although they would inherit their first podium at Silverstone when both Toyotas were disqualified.
 The car continued to not finish races for the rest of the season, with the only other points result being fourth at Spa.

-At the start of the WEC's 2019–20 season, the Russian moved to Team LNT in order to pilot their Ginetta G60-LT-P1 #5.
+At the start of the WEC's 2019–20 season, Orudzhev moved to Team LNT in order to pilot their Ginetta G60-LT-P1 No. 5.
 At the season opener in Silverstone, the team benefited from troubles which befell fellow privateers Rebellion, finishing third overall, four laps down to the leading Toyotas.
 After two further rounds, Orudzhev left the team.